UN watchdog calls for ‘security zone’ around Ukraine nuclear plant

 Both Moscow and Kyiv have blamed each other for shelling in the area surrounding the reactors.

-The IAEA’s report, which was published shortly after a site visit by its experts, also listed the damage caused to the facility in recent months.
-This included a hole in the roof of a building which contains fresh nuclear fuel and the solid radioactive waste.
+The IAEA’s report, which was published shortly after its experts visited the Russian-occupied site, also listed the extensive damage caused to the facility in recent months.
+This includes a hole in the roof of a building which contains fresh nuclear fuel and the solid radioactive waste.

 “The ongoing shelling could damage other critical plant systems and equipment, and lead to more severe consequences, including unlimited release of radioactive materials to the environment,” the IAEA warned.

-The nuclear watchdog also noted that working conditions for Ukrainian staff at the site should be improved.
+The nuclear watchdog also noted that working conditions for Ukrainian staff at the nuclear facility should be improved.
+Under the Russian military occupation, they face “constant high stress and pressure”, which risks “increased human error” at the site.

-“Ukrainian staff operating the plant under Russian military occupation are under constant high stress and pressure, especially with the limited staff available,” the IAEA said.
-“This is not sustainable and could lead to increased human error with implications for nuclear safety.”
+The IAEA also confirmed Ukrainian reports that Russia is housing military vehicles under the overpass connecting the nuclear reactors.
+Military hardware should be removed from the site’s operational areas, it said.

+The watchdog also urged both sides to allow ZNPP’s supply chains to operate smoothly and for open communication channels to be established.

-The recommendations come days after a team of IAEA experts travelled to the Russian-held nuclear power plant, following weeks of talks with Moscow.
+The publication of the report comes days after a team of IAEA experts travelled to the ZNPP, following weeks of talks with Moscow.
 While the majority of them have now left Zaporizhzia, two of its members remain at the site to monitor conditions there.

-The Zaporizhzhia facility was captured by Russian troops early in the war.
+Fears have grown in recent weeks about the facility, with Ukraine saying that its nuclear reactors have twice been disconnected from the grid due to nearby fires.
+The nuclear plant is current having to rely on its own powe to run its safety systems.

+On Tuesday, Dmytro Orlov, the Ukrainian mayor of the nearby Enerhodar, said a powerful blast hit his city at midday.
+The explosion left it without power and water supplies.

 Register for free to continue reading